-Kate Corder’s earlier extensive limited edition print works include lithographs originally drawn on stone or metal plates with varied subjects, some pertaining to ‘mythology’ (human figures) and others ‘play’ (female with companion toy animals, rabbits, cats or dogs).
-Other lithographs have a Picasso influence and are more brutal in imagery referring to the AIDS crisis or animal / human cruelty.
-Some of the images are set in landscape other are interior and some show New York city (with the Twin Towers).
-Kate’s linocut subjects mostly continue themes of companion animals sometimes in landscapes and gardens.
+These prints include hints of rave culture, art history and humour and are also reference paintings and drawings Kate was making at the time, as a cross pollination.
+The lithographs originally drawn on stone or metal plates have varied subjects, some pertaining to ‘mythology’ (human figures) and others ‘play’ (female with companion toy animals, rabbits, cats or dogs).
+Other lithographs nod to Picasso and the images are perhaps more brutal, referring to the AIDS crisis or animal / human cruelty.
+Some of the images are set in landscapes, other are interiors and some show New York city (with the Twin Towers).
+Kate’s linocut subjects mostly continue themes of companion animals.
 Some of her prints are black and white and others are colour.
 Kate’s woodcut are mostly black and white with subject matter ranging from gloved hands, boots, shoes, handbags and flowers (lilies, roses, cornflowers and tulips).
-The woodcuts tend to have a minimalistic quality.
+The woodcuts tend to have a minimalist quality.
 Etchings made by Kate Corder are perhaps more rare and are mainly black and white.
 The subject matter is also concerned with companion animals, playful rabbits and dogs.

 Kate Corder’s artwork archive contains sketchbooks, large drawings on paper, oil paintings on canvas or paper, large watercolour paintings on un-stretched canvas/linen and installation material and photographic documentation of sculptural work.